A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Introduction

 \subsection{Related Works}

-Many distributed algorithms have been developed for constraints of the form \eqref{constraint-neighbor}, but for special applications and/or under a different settings from what is considered in this work.
-For example, in the distributed control literature, solutions are developed in \cite{giselsson2013accelerated} and \cite{mpcadmm} that require the sharing of {\em primal} variables among neighboring agents and, moreover, the $s-$th constraint is of the form \eqref{constraint-neighbor}, which is limited to agents in the neighborhood of agent $s$.
+Many distributed/decentralized algorithms have been developed for constraints of the form \eqref{constraint-neighbor}, but for special cases and/or under a different settings from what is considered in this work \cite{giselsson2013accelerated,rostami2017admm, kar2014distributed,dall2013distributed,necoara2015linear}.
+For example, the algorithms developed in \cite{giselsson2013accelerated,rostami2017admm ,kar2014distributed,dall2013distributed,necoara2015linear} require the sharing of {\em primal} variables among neighboring agents and, moreover, the $s-$th constraint is of the form \eqref{constraint-neighbor}, which is limited to agents in the neighborhood of agent $s$.
 An augmented Lagrangian solution is pursued in \cite{lee2017distributed}, which further requires two hop communications.
-Likewise, in optimal power flow formulations \cite{kar2014distributed,dall2013distributed,peng2018distributed}, the constraint setting is similar to the distributed control problem and the solutions again involve the sharing of primal variables.
 All these methods are not directly applicable for the case when the $s$-th constraint involves agents {\em beyond} the neighborhood of agent $s$.
-Extending these methods to this case would require multi-hop communication, which is costly.
-Moreover, the settings in these methods are different from this work.
-In these methods, the parameters of the $s$-th constraint $\{B_{s,k},b_s\}_{k \in \cN_s}$ are known solely by agent $s$.
-In this work, we consider a different setting where agent $s$ is only aware of the matrices multiplying its own vector $w_s$ with arbitrary number of constraints, and each constraint may involve any subset of agents -- see Section \ref{section:problem_setup}.
+Direct extension of these methods to this case would require multi-hop communication, which is costly.
+Moreover, the settings in these works are different from this work.
+In these works, the parameters of the $s$-th constraint $\{B_{s,k},b_s\}_{k \in \cN_s}$ are known by agent $s$.
+In this work, each agent $s$ is only aware of the constraints matrices multiplying its own vector $w_s$.
+Moreover, we consider a broader setting with arbitrary number of constraints, and each constraint may involve any subset of agents -- see Section \ref{section:problem_setup}.